Yelp/terraform-provider-gitfile/README.md

 ## Synopsis

-A [Terraform](http://terraform.io) plugin to commit files to git repositories.
+A [Terraform](http://terraform.io) plugin to manage files in git repositories.

 This allows you to export terraform managed state into other systems which are controlled by git repositories - for example commit server IPs to DNS config repositories,